-Total TEU Allowance (TTA): Is the total sum of TEU allowance above and below deck.
+Total TEU Allowance (TTA): Is the total of TEU allowance above and below deck.

-TEU Allowance Below Deck: The total container capacity in TEU that a full container vessel is able to carry in enclosed spaces, including those that may be transported in enclosed spaces above the upper deck.
-This capacity is determined by using the combination of the various sizes of the containers that maximize the volume of the space, expressing that volume in TEU units.
+TEU Allowance Below Deck: The total container capacity in TEU that a full container vessel is able to carry in enclosed spaces, including those that may be transported in enclosed spaces on the upper deck.
+This capacity is determined by using the combination of the various sizes of the containers that maximize the volumetric space, expressing that volume in TEU units.

-TEU Allowance Above Deck: The total container capacity in TEU that a vessel is able to carry in open spaces above the upper deck, not including those containers that may be carried in enclosed spaces above said deck.
-This capacity is determined by using the combination of the various sizes of the containers that maximize the volume of the space, expressing that volume in TEU units, which shall be adjusted to compensate for the visibility restriction of the Authority.
+TEU Allowance Above Deck: The total container capacity in TEU that a vessel is able to carry in open spaces on upper deck, not including those containers that may be carried in enclosed spaces on said deck.
+This capacity is determined by using the combination of the various sizes of the containers that maximize the volumetric space, expressing said volume in TEU units.
+This volumetric space will be adjusted to a condition of visibility of two length overall, regardless of the visibility requirements established by the Authority.

-Summer Deadweight Tonnage (DWT): Maximum cargo capacity in metric tons of a vessel when it is completely submerged in its summer draft.
-It includes the weight of cargo, fuel, lubrication oils, supplies, fresh water in the tanks, passengers and equipment, crew and their belongings.
+Summer Deadweight Tonnage (DWT): Maximum cargo capacity of a vessel in metric tons when it is completely submerged at its summer draft.
+It includes the weight of cargo, fuel, lube oils, supplies, fresh water in the tanks, passengers and equipment, crew and their belongings.

-Timber Summer Deadweight Tonnage (TDWT): Maximum cargo capacity in metric tons of a vessel when it is completely submerged at its timber summer draft.
-It includes the weight of cargo, fuel, lubrication oils, supplies, fresh water in the tanks, passengers and equipment, crew and their belongings.
+Timber Summer Deadweight Tonnage (TDWT): Maximum cargo capacity of a vessel in metric tons when it is completely submerged at its timber summer draft.
+It includes the weight of cargo, fuel, lube oils, supplies, fresh water in the tanks, passengers and equipment, crew and their belongings.